FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Literature Review

-Zhao et al. (2023)~\cite{zhaoHardwareAccelerationSatellite2023} proposed a lightweight NN model, YOLOv4-MobileNetv3, for object detection onboard spacecraft.
-This model was implemented on a Kria KV260 board featuring a Zynq UltraScale+ MPSoc, leveraging AMD/Xilinx's B4096 DPU architecture and Vitis AI.
-This model was constructed by modifying the original YOLOv4 model \cite{bochkovskiyYOLOv4OptimalSpeed2020}.
-These modifications included adopting MobileNetv3 \cite{howardSearchingMobileNetV32019} as the backbone feature extraction network, model channel pruning, and post-training quantization (PTQ).
-This later method quantized the parameters from a 32-bit floating-point number into an 8-bit fixed-point number format.
+\phantomsection \textbf{Zhao et al. (2023)~\cite{zhaoHardwareAccelerationSatellite2023}} proposed a lightweight NN for onboard spacecraft object detection.
+They implemented it on a Kria KV260 board with a Zynq UltraScale+ MPSoC, using AMD DPU and Vitis AI.
+This model is a modified YOLOv4~\cite{bochkovskiyYOLOv4OptimalSpeed2020} that adopts MobileNetv3~\cite{howardSearchingMobileNetV32019} as the backbone feature extraction network, together with channel pruning and post-training quantization (PTQ).
+They evaluated this implementation on the DIOR dataset \cite{liObjectDetectionOptical2020}.

-The proposed implementation was evaluated on the DIOR dataset \cite{liObjectDetectionOptical2020}.
-This evaluation demonstrated a reduction in parameter size of 91.11\% compared to the original YOLOv4 model at the cost of 1.86\% mean average precision (mAP).
-Furthermore, compared to an AMD R7-4800H CPU, this implementation reduced power consumption by 81.91\% and increased FPS by 317.88\%.
-Similarly, compared to an NVIDIA RTX 2060 GPU, this implementation reduced power consumption by 91.41\% and increased FPS by 8.50\%.
+This evaluation showed a 91.11\% reduction in parameter size relative to the original YOLOv4 model, at the cost of 1.86\% mAP.
+Compared with an AMD R7-4800H CPU, it reduced power consumption by 81.91\% and increased FPS by 317.88\%.
+Compared with an NVIDIA RTX 2060 GPU, it reduced power consumption by 91.41\% and increased FPS by 8.50\%.